Amalthean-Dramatics/SPR18_graphics_project/README.md

 ## 2018-02-14 ##

 Added basic layout of museum as a blender file in the models directory.
-I f you want a plain link, try [here](models)
+If you want a plain link, try [here](models)

+## 2018-02-24 ##
+Added some model loader functionality.
+Running into compilation errors with regards to the order in which header files are processed.